 The Outreach and Engagement Award 2020 is now open for applications.

-- The competition is open to all researchers working in any sector of UK biosciences, from universities, institutes or industry.
+- The competition is only open to researchers studying or working in any sector of UK biosciences, from universities, institutes or industry.

 - The Society is looking for an applicant with commitment to outreach over a period of time.
 This could involve a wide range of activities, from talks and written articles to hands-on demonstrations or art displays.
 The audiences can vary from school children to patients to the general public, but should not include a scientific audience above school level.

 - The judges will be looking for a programme of activities that can be demonstrated to have brought good quality science to non-academic audiences in engaging ways that are likely to foster a lasting interest in the biosciences.
-Judges will be marking specifically on scientific content, influence and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.
+Judges will be marking specifically on scientific content, influence, leadership and recognition, innovation, evaluation and feedback, impact on society and working with underserved sectors.

 - Previous RSB Outreach and Engagement Award (formerly Science Communication Award) winners are not eligible to enter again.

 Email Raghav Selvam if you have any queries regarding this award.

 Dr Steve Cross (Chair) - Wellcome Trust Engagement Fellow, founder of the academic comedy night Bright Club and the science communication cabaret Science Showoff.